Personal injury law firms in the United States spend more on lead generation per acquired client than almost any other professional service. TV ads.

 The ABA Model Rules and their state equivalents prohibit real-time in-person solicitation of prospective clients when the person is in a vulnerable position and has not initiated contact.
 "Ambulance chasing" rules exist specifically because the legal profession recognized that people in acute distress are susceptible to high-pressure solicitation.

-AI intake systems for PI firms are permissible when the inquiry is inbound: the prospective client initiates contact by calling, submitting a web form, or clicking an ad.
+AI intake systems for PI firms are usually safest when the inquiry is inbound: the prospective client initiates contact by calling, submitting a web form, or clicking an ad.
 The AI is responding to their inquiry, not initiating unsolicited contact.
+That distinction should be reviewed against state-specific rules.

-Outbound automated messaging to people who did not initiate contact, such as prospecting campaigns to accident report databases or hospital patient lists, is a different matter and is prohibited in most states.
-The distinction between inbound follow-up and outbound solicitation is what determines whether the system is within ethics rules.
+Outbound automated messaging to people who did not initiate contact, such as prospecting campaigns to accident report databases or hospital patient lists, is a different matter and creates major solicitation risk in many states.
+The distinction between inbound follow-up and outbound solicitation is what determines whether the system is likely to fit within the firm's ethics boundaries.

 TCPA compliance applies to all automated SMS follow-up for PI firms.
-Express written consent for text messaging should be captured at the first contact point, whether through a web form submission, an intake form, or a verbal consent captured at the beginning of the initial call.
+Documented consent for text messaging should be captured at the first contact point, whether through a web form submission, an intake form, or a verbal consent captured at the beginning of the initial call.

-Any AI vendor serving US PI firms should be able to specify which state bar rules they have assessed and how their system handles the inbound versus outbound distinction.
+Any AI vendor serving US PI firms should be able to specify which state bar rules they have considered and how their system handles the inbound versus outbound distinction.

 What the AI Intake System Does for a PI Firm